Resort Frequently Asked Questions

 Required for all fishermen over 15 years of age and, under new regulations, for any person in a fishing boat over 15, whether they fish or not.
 We are authorized by the Fisheries Department to issue one day and 30 day licenses as a convenience to our guests.

-If renting a house, garbage is pick up on Mondays and Thursday.
+If renting a house, garbage is picked up on Mondays and Thursday.
 We ask that renters separate burnables (paper and food) from non-burnables (plastic, cans)

 The Turks & Caicos Islands are very accessible with regular airline service throughout the year.
 Once you arrive at Providenciales International Airport (PLS), transfers to Pine Cay via taxi and boat are included with your accommodations.
 For more information about traveling to the Turks and Caicos Islands, click here.